Okpainmo/multi-db-nodejs-express-with-typescript-and-zod-template/README.md

 # Want To Contribute?

-> This project will be a progressive one.
+This project will be a progressive one.
 I and any other contributor(s), will continue to add relevant updates.
 This makes it very important that you always share details about any contribution you wish to make - before-hand, and avoid the needless stress of proceeding to work a contribution for a topic that is already in-progress.

 To contribute successfully, simply create a Github issues that mentions me, and I'll be right with you to discuss your proposed/intended contribution.

+> Feel free to drop a star, fork/use, and share every contributions you possibly can.

 ## Wrapping up.

-> Just in case this repository ever gets to save your butt at work or while learning to build production-grade Node/Express with Typescript applications, and you wish to send an appreciation, [feel free to buy me a 'coffee'](https://paystack.com/pay/cagnddqmr2).
+> Just in case this repository ever gets to save your butt at work or while learning to build production-grade Node/Express with Typescript APIs, and you wish to send an appreciation, [feel free to buy me a 'coffee'](https://paystack.com/pay/cagnddqmr2).

 Cheers!!!